Traditional Bakewell Tart

 With a crisp and buttery shortbread crust, cherry jam, and an almond frangipane sponge layer, this Traditional Bakewell Tart is a perfect breakfast or dessert.

-Each month, someone would select a recipe that was either a bit off the beaten path or something a little more challenging.
+Each month, someone would select a recipe that was either a bit off the beaten path or a little more challenging.
 Then everyone would make a version and discuss the results.

 Participation in the group encouraged me to try many things I don’t particularly like enough to make by hand (French macarons, cannoli shells) or things that require so much time, it’s just plain easier to buy them in the store (puff pastry, phyllo dough).